Legendary Italian DJ Claudio Coccoluto dies aged 59

 UNKLE said: “Absolutely gutted to hear of the passing of Claudio Coccoluto.
 A fucking amazing DJ and one of my all time favourites.
 A big inspiration, he was such a great person to be around.
 Full of that incredible Italian energy and always incredibly kind to me.”

-In a follow-up tweet, the group’s James Lavelle looked back on “some amazing times DJing and partying” with Coccoluto, adding: “His contribution to dance music culture is unquestionable… A true legend.
+In a follow-up tweet, UNKLE’s James Lavelle looked back on “some amazing times DJing and partying” with Coccoluto, adding: “His contribution to dance music culture is unquestionable… A true legend.
 Rest in peace brother.”

 We had some amazing times DJing and partying together; a couple of nights at Goa and Naples that I remember as being particularly special…